hettlage/salt-data-quality-site/README.md

 8. Deploy a test server and test the plot.

     a.
 In a new terminal, log in and move into the project directory and start up the server

     ```
     cd saltstatsdev.cape.saao.ac.za
     source venv/bin/activate
-        python manage.py runserver -p 81 -h 0.0.0.0
+    flask run -p 81 -h 0.0.0.0
     ```

     b.
 On a browser on your own machine, you should now be able to navigate to http://saltstatsdev.cape.saao.ac.za:81/ and see the site.

     c.
 Navigate to the page you have created and you should be able to now see the plot added to your site.

     d.
 If there is an error or the plot does not display, check the `/home/deploy/errors.log` file for details.
 Once the code has been updated, reload the page to see if it will display without errors.

 8. Once the plot works, commit the code to github.
 9. Alert Christian to restart the server so that the new plot is displayed on the live site.